 She came specifically to watch me run In the Original Ultimate Runner Competition and was excited to be there that day.
 She was very proud of me for whatever reason and wanted to show her support by coming to my race.

-Having this person at the race and her immediate family gave me the extra inspiration to run for a lot more than for myself that day.
+Having this person at the race and her immediate family inspired me to run for a lot more than for myself that day.
 It meant the world to me that this young person came to watch me run.
 I did not want to let her down on race day.
 I knew that doing well in this race would bring joy to this young lady's heart.

 I ran hard that day for the above reasons, with a mission much more significant than myself.
 I could run, work hard, and breathe normally.
 This person could not.
 I was not going to let her down that day.
 She was so proud that I was a part of her family circle and could run well.